 We denote that the performances of antenna diversity systems were evaluated using a passive measurement in terms of diversity parameters.
 This technique consists of calculating these parameters from the transmission coefficients (Sij) between transmission and reception using a vector network analyzer.
 However,

 Figure 12.
 Analytical and simulated elevation AOA distribution in terms of azimuth planes applying the Indoor model.

 Figure 13.
 Fading amplitude of the received signals in applying Indoor model.

 Figure 14.
-CDF plot of the simulated signal powers at each branch of antenna systems using SATIMO SG24 modeling program, and after diversity combining: EGC and MRC.
+CDF plot of the measured signal powers at each branch of antenna systems using SATIMO SG24 measurements system, and after diversity combining: EGC and MRC.

 Figure 15.
-CDF plot of the simulated signal powers at each branch of antenna systems using SATIMO SG24 measurement system, and after diversity combining: EGC and MRC.
+CDF plot of the simulated signal powers at each branch of antenna systems using SATIMO SG24 modelling program, and after diversity combining: EGC and MRC.

 Table 3.
 Comparison between simulated and measurements results in applying Indoor model.

 this technique does not make it possible to evaluate the performance of mobile terminals in a real way.
 Therefore, the future work of this paper will be focused on the active measurement technique.
 This technique makes it possible to evaluate the overall MIMO performances taking into account the antennas but also the complete transmission chain as a function of the binary error rate (BER: Binary Error Ratio), symbol error (SER: Symbol Error Ratio) and frame error rate (FER: Frame Error Ratio).